SirBugs/JsValidator/README.md

 # Idea
 When you get js files from waybackruls, some of the urls is bad and others are 404, so u want the valid files to run a tool like Secretfinder or smth !!
-This tool is filtering all of them and outting only the valid js files directly <3
+This tool is filtering all of them and outting only the valid js files directly <3 Automatically saving the results in a .txt file called "valid_js_files.txt"

 # Installation
 Just need to install go, run: